jvaz11/express-json-base/README.md

-express-json-base
+# express-json-base

 A barebones server using [Express 4](http://expressjs.com/).
+A fork of [node-js-sample](https://github.com/heroku/node-js-sample).
+Use this to create a simple server to respond to HTTP requests (from webhooks or any other source) with a JSON.

 ## Running Locally